Where to Find Reliable Car Insurance Company Ratings

 - Customer service quality (J.D.
 Power, NAIC) = Will the company treat you fairly and efficiently when you file a claim?

 A company can be financially rock-solid but notoriously difficult to deal with during claims.
-Conversely, a company with excellent customer reviews might have a lower AM Best rating — posing long-term solvency risk.
+Conversely, a company with excellent customer reviews might carry a lower AM Best rating — posing long-term solvency risk.
 You need both to be strong.
 See our full breakdown of insurance company financial strength to understand what solvency risk really means for policyholders.

 Balancing Cost and Reputation When Choosing a Car Insurance Company